gothburz/Microsoft-Virtual-Academy-AngularJS/README.md

 [Microsoft Training Course on AngularJS](http://www.microsoftvirtualacademy.com/training-courses/introduction-to-angularjs)
 [Github Demo and Course Files](https://github.com/MicrosoftLearning/MVAAngular)

 Feel free to fork, modify, and share these along your own programming learning journey.
+Most importantly have fun with it!

 Cheers,